jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 ..
 Note:: Go ahead and close Server Manager it is not needed

-Familarize yourself with the Remote Desktop, in this module we are going to be using a few tools provided in the jump host.
+Familiarize yourself with the Remote Desktop, in this module we are going to be using a few tools provided in the jump host.

   |image2|